towolf/towolf.github.com/docs/PsychTests/KeyboardLatencyTest.markdown

 of testing the box: A setting of zero will perform a 'ClockRatio' calibration to provide exact live timestamps and to test drift correction.
-A setting of 1 will skip this, so live timestamps will exhibit clock\-drift and only the post\-hoc timestamps will be somewhat exact.
-A setting of 2 will skip collection of post\-hoc timestamps.
+A setting of 1 will skip this, so live timestamps will exhibit clock-drift and only the post-hoc timestamps will be somewhat exact.
+A setting of 2 will skip collection of post-hoc timestamps.

-A 'modality' of 5 will exercise the RB\-x30 response pads from Cedrus.
+A 'modality' of 5 will exercise the RB-x30 response pads from Cedrus.

 A 'modality' of 6 will exercise the PST serial response button box.
-Setting 'submode' to 1 will optimize for use with FTDI serial\-USB converters.
+Setting 'submode' to 1 will optimize for use with FTDI serial-USB converters.

 A 'modality' of 7 will exercise the CMU serial response button box.
-Setting 'submode' to 1 will optimize for use with FTDI serial\-USB converters.
+Setting 'submode' to 1 will optimize for use with FTDI serial-USB converters.

 A 'modality' of 8 will exercise the Bitwhacker emulated response button box.
-Setting 'submode' to 1 will optimize for use with FTDI serial\-USB converters.
+Setting 'submode' to 1 will optimize for use with FTDI serial-USB converters.

 A 'modality' of 9 will exercise the fORP serial response button box in program mode 0.
-Setting 'submode' to 1 will optimize for use with FTDI serial\-USB converters.
+Setting 'submode' to 1 will optimize for use with FTDI serial-USB converters.

 The optional 'portString' argument can be set to define the serial port to connect to for response devices that are connected via serial port.
-By default, the proper serial port is auto\-detected, but you can override a wrong detection this way.
+By default, the proper serial port is auto-detected, but you can override a wrong detection this way.